BlogCategoriesCompareAbout

 System Requirements:

-• Minimum: 8GB RAM, DirectX 11 compatible GPU with 4GB VRAM
+• Minimum: 8GB RAM, DirectX 11 GPU with 4GB VRAM

 • Recommended: 16GB+ RAM, RTX 3060 or better with 8GB+ VRAM